Treatment algorithm

 Treatment recommended for ALL patients in selected patient group

-Folic acid replacement therapy and packed red blood cell transfusion should be started simultaneously in patients with severe anaemia and symptoms of heart failure.
+Folic acid replacement therapy and packed red blood cell transfusion should be started simultaneously in cases where there is anaemia and associated heart failure.

-Blood should be transfused slowly, with the use of diuretic drugs to avoid volume overload.
+Blood should be transfused slowly, with the use of diuretics to avoid volume overload.

 Primary options